james-collapse/tidal-ofx-example/README.md

 tidal <- startStream (defaultConfig {cFrameTimespan = 1/20}) [(sdTarget, [superdirtShape]), (ofxTarget, [ofxShape])]
 ```

-Once modified, reboot TidalCycles in your text editor.
+For more information about setting up OSC targets, see the [Tidal OSC documentation](http://tidalcycles.org/docs/configuration/MIDIOSC/osc/).

+<h2>Running</h2>

-After rebooting TidalCycles, run the openFrameworks application - a new window should appear with a black circle at the centre.
+After loading Tidal in your text editor, run the openFrameworks application - a new window should appear with a black circle at the centre.

 Next, send a pattern from Tidal containing `ofx` and `vowel` parameters - for example: